chordpro-setlists/setlists/README.md

 ## 3. Create a setlist

-### 3.1 Create the setlist songlist file
+### 3.1 Create the setlist definition file

-The first step is creating a .txt file containing a list of songs.
-For example, the [tt-2023-08-19.txt](https://github.com/chordpro-setlists/setlists/blob/main/setlist-definitions/tt-2023-08-19.txt) songlist file looks like this:
+The first step is to create a .txt file that defines the list of songs in the setlist.
+This file should be located in the `setlist-definitions/` directory.
+For example,  [setlist-definitions/tt-2023-08-19.txt](https://github.com/chordpro-setlists/setlists/blob/main/setlist-definitions/tt-2023-08-19.txt) file looks like this:

 ```shell
 songs/Bug.chopro